kevin218/Eureka/docs/source/ecf.rst

 iref
 ''''
 Only used for HST analyses.
 The file indices to use as reference frames for 2D drift correction.
+This should be a 1-2 element list with the reference indices for each scan direction.

 sum_reads
 '''''''''